 Too much personal information (that you don’t even need)

 There’s such a thing as oversharing.
 The Europass CV practically hands you a microphone at the work Christmas party and says, “Tell them everything.”
-This starts on page one with your basic details.
+This starts on page one with your personal details.
 Unless you’re inviting your future boss over for tea, you don’t need to include your apartment number, unit, or floor.
 Just your city and country are enough.

 Technically, this information isn’t mandatory, but Europass doesn’t make that clear.
 If you’re new to CV writing, you might assume it’s standard practice across Europe.
-But most employers couldn’t care less about your full address — they’re more interested in what you can do.
+But most employers couldn’t care less about your full address; they’re more interested in what you can do.

 Too many sections to fill out